 Defined as sexual battery of a victim with the use of force.
 Third-degree criminal conduct offense differs from second-degree conduct in that the offender has reason to believe that the victim was incapacitated, but they did not cause the victim to be incapacitated.
 A guilty conviction could lead to 10 years of imprisonment.

-Spousal Sexual Battery
+How is Spousal Sexual Battery Defined in Charleston?

 Defined as the use of force to complete a sex act against one’s spouse.
 Unlike some other states, South Carolina has a codified law against spousal rape.
 A guilty conviction may result in up to 10 years in prison.